 We're so happy you're joining us for worship at Platte City United Methodist Church.
 Every church is different, and even if you've attended worship at a United Methodist Church before, we want to make sure you know what to expect at ours.

 Everyone - and we mean everyone - is welcome here.

 You may have had past experiences with or heard about churches that limit the kind of activities you can participate in at church based on your membership status, marital situation, gender, race, sexuality or any number of things.

 This service is a "traditional" service, during which we worship through singing hymns, and changing from sitting to standing occasionally.
 The service starts with an organ meditation, which allows the congregation to get into a worshipful mindset.
 Then, the pastor leads the congregation in a spoken call and response, which is displayed on television screens to allow for easy participation.
 Hymns are sung a few times throughout the service, and the worship leader clearly states when the congregation should stand to sing them.
 The lyrics to the hymns are displayed on television screens and the hymn numbers are provided for worshipers who want to sing from a hymnal.

-A short coffee time is offered before and after the 10 am Worship Service.
+A short coffee time is offered after the 10 am Worship Service.
 This allows worshipers to get to know each other through fellowship.
-Light breakfast foods, like donuts, fruit, coffee and pastries, are provided at no cost and anyone is welcome to enjoy a meal with the group.
+Light breakfast foods, like donuts, fruit, coffee and pastries, are provided at no cost.

 Families are abundant at PCUMC.
 Sunday School is offered during the 10 am service.
 However, children are always welcome in the main service, no matter their ages.

 What to Wear